 - What she’d do different, given the chance to start over again.

 Louise, when and where did your sustainable tourism journey begin – when did you discover your passion for sustainability?

-My family traveled a lot when I was a child but I really saw how tourism could be a tool for conservation and development in my early twenties when I trekked in the Annapurna Area of Nepal.
+My family travelled a lot when I was a child but I really saw how tourism could be a tool for conservation and development in my early twenties when I trekked in the Annapurna area of Nepal.

 What was your view of sustainable and responsible tourism when you first started your professional career?

 I thought it was just a niche, something only small groups could do in isolated locations.

 Now at the end of 2015, how has your view changed?

 Now I know it is both necessary and possible for all forms of tourism to be sustainable.